ZestyTechnology/zesty-docs/docs/kryo/assembly_kryo.rst

 * Check carefully for any leaks at every junction or connection.

-Wiring up the pump for the Cryo
+Wiring up the pump for the Kryo
 ################

 First run the extruder a minute or two, with no filament clamped.
 Just to bed the gears and drive cable in.
 Extrude and retract a few times.
 (You will have to switch off the temperature control as most controllers will not move the extruder stepper unless the hot end it up to temperature)